hero4barca/simply_library_proj/README.md

-A simple library API project with django-rest-framework.
+A sample library API project with django-rest-framework.

 REQUIREMENTS/FEATURES:
 ```